npm/jobs/2018/q1/senior-account-executive.md

 The position reports to the VP of Sales.

-## other qualifications
+## you'll love this job if you

-* 7+ years of experience in enterprise software or SaaS complex sales
+* have sold enterprise software or SaaS complex sales
-* Startup experience - collaborating with marketing and product management to help them execute strategies that support great customer experience and revenue growth
+* like collaborating with marketing and product management to help them execute strategies that support great customer experience and revenue growth
-* Effective and compelling personal written and verbal communication skills
+* are creative and compelling in written and verbal communications
-* Able to adapt personal engagement style (e.g. challenger, relationship-builder, analyzer, driver) with empathy to know the best approach to use
+* can adapt your personal engagement style (e.g. challenger, relationship-builder, analyzer, driver) to fit the particular customer and situation
-* Understanding of web application development tools and practices
+* understand web application development and want to make it better for your customers
-* Structured and strategic approach to driving contract and pricing negotiations for six-figure deals
+* are a structured and strategic negotiator
-* Anticipated travel <25%, working from our Oakland, CA office most other days
+* don't mind a bit of travel, <25%, and working from our Oakland, CA office most other days

 ## about npm